 3. Donate to a Cause

 If you happen to have a little to give, paying it forward to a cause you care about or a cause in your community can be a great way to lift your spirits and help your mental health.
 The “warm fuzzy” you feel when you do something nice for someone else is actually a release of positive brain hormones that make you happier over time, especially if you make a habit out of doing nice things for others on the regular.
-It can increase your self esteem, make you feel positively about the world, and of course devote some resources to a cause in need.
+It can increase your self-esteem, make you feel positive about the world, and of course devote some resources to a cause in need.